 Roof-Related Considerations During the System’s Lifespan

-As covered in our dedicated roof assessment guide, if your roof needs repair or replacement during your solar system’s operational lifespan (a separate consideration from the pre-installation roof assessment, since your roof continues aging throughout your system’s lifespan as well), this generally requires temporarily removing and reinstalling panels, representing a genuine cost beyond the roof work itself that is worth keeping in mind as a possibility over a multi-decade system lifespan, even if your roof was in good condition at the time of your original solar installation.
+As we cover in our dedicated roof assessment guide, if your roof needs repair or replacement at some point during your solar system’s operational life — a separate issue from the pre-installation roof check, since the roof keeps aging right alongside the panels — that typically means temporarily removing and reinstalling the panels.
+That’s a real added cost on top of the roofing work itself, and it’s worth keeping in the back of your mind over a multi-decade system lifespan, even if your roof looked solid at the time of installation.

 A Quick Reference Summary